phoe/in-nomine/README.md

 #### Function `NAMESPACE-BINDING-TABLE-VAR`

 Returns the symbol naming the variable whose value is the binding table of the namespace, or `NIL` if no such variable is defined.
+Changing the value or dynamically binding this variable will affect the global environment of the namespace.

 #### Function `NAMESPACE-DOCUMENTATION-TABLE-VAR`